24/7 Emergency Services Available

 • Hire a professional electrician for annual inspections of your property’s electrical systems.

-• Use surge protectors and properly match appliances and fixtures to the current.
+• Use surge protectors and nsure appliances and fixtures are compatible with your electrical system.

-• Make sure the smoke detector is properly functioning.
+• Ensure the smoke detector is functioning properly.

 Heating